the-road-to-learn-react/the-road-to-react/manuscript/react-maintenance/testing.md

 } from './App';
 ~~~~~~~

-Before we start to unit test our first React component, I want to show you how to test just a JavaScript function first.
-The best candidate for this test use case would be the `storiesReducer` function and one of its actions.
-Therefore, we will define some test data -- which we will use for later tests too -- and the test suite for the reducer test:
+Before we unit test our first React component, we'll cover how to test just a JavaScript function.
+The best candidate for this test use case is the `storiesReducer` function and one of its actions.
+Let's define some test data and the test suite for the reducer test:

 {title="src/App.test.js",lang="javascript"}
 ~~~~~~~